Psychedelic art

 Psychedelic art (also known as psychedelia) is art, graphics or visual displays related to or inspired by psychedelic experiences and hallucinations known to follow the ingestion of psychedelic drugs such as LSD, psilocybin, and DMT.
-The word "psychedelic" (coined by British psychologist Humphry Osmond) means "mind manifesting".
+Coined by British psychologist Humphry Osmond, the term "psychedelic" means "mind revealing".
 By that definition, all artistic efforts to depict the inner world of the psyche may be considered "psychedelic".